 You are not only unlocking the house for July anymore.
 Many East End owners now treat April like a string of mini openings.
 Groceries arrive, guests borrow the place for a wedding week, and someone always leaves half a box of crackers behind the cereal.
 Pantry moths love that rhythm because every visit stirs air, warms cabinets, and gives adults fresh chances to find mates near a forgotten bag of rice.

 This article extends what we wrote about moths in a long closed cupboard toward homes that are busy again before peak summer.
+If your kitchen sat quiet until March, start there first; if you are in and out every weekend, the April rhythm below is the better fit.

 Why April weekends matter